ApprenticeAI/frapy/docs/topics/logging.rst

 Advanced customization
 ----------------------

-Because Scrapy uses stdlib logging module, you can customize logging using all features of stdlib logging.
+Because Frapy uses stdlib logging module, you can customize logging using all features of stdlib logging.

 For example, let's say you're scraping a website which returns many